Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-prune-context-free-data.md

 This how-to procedure showcases the steps to prune context-free data (CFD) from a transaction.
 The process involves launching the [`sysio-blocklog`](../../utilities/sysio-blocklog.md) utility with the `--prune-transactions` option, the transaction ID(s) that contain(s) the context-free data, and additional options as specified below.

 <!-- [[caution | Data Pruning on Public Chains]]
-| Pruning transaction data is not suitable for public Wire blockchains, unless previously agreed upon through SYSIO consensus by a supermajority of producers.
-Even if a producing node on a public SYSIO network prunes context-free data from a transaction, only their node would be affected.
+| Pruning transaction data is not suitable for public Wire blockchains, unless previously agreed upon through Wire's consensus by a supermajority of producers.
+Even if a producing node on a public network prunes context-free data from a transaction, only their node would be affected.
 The integrity of the blockchain would not be compromised. -->

 ## Prerequisites